Skip to main content

 Claude Code

-The Approach: use Fireflies MCP and Claude Code
+The Solution: Fireflies MCP Server + Claude Code Automation

-I wanted to use Claude Code with an MCP (Model Context Protocol) server to automate this.
-MCP lets AI assistants interact with external tools through a standardized interface—perfect for giving Claude access to Fireflies.
+The solution: a custom Fireflies MCP server with Claude Code to automate this workflow.
+MCP (Model Context Protocol) enables AI assistants to interact with external tools through standardized interfaces, providing Claude access to Fireflies.

 Why Not Use the Official Fireflies MCP?